 NF1 is a progressive, genetic condition that is caused by a mutation or flaw in a particular gene.
-NF1 is usually diagnosed in early childhood.
+Symptoms and onset of major clinical manifestations of NF1 occur mostly from birth to 18 years.
 It occurs in approximately 1 out of every 3000 individuals.

 What are plexiform neurofibromas (PN) that are associated with NF1?

-Plexiform neurofibromas, also known as plexiform tumors, are benign (noncancerous) tumors that can grow along nerves anywhere in the body.
+Plexiform neurofibromas, sometimes referred to as plexiform tumors, are benign (noncancerous) tumors that can grow along nerves anywhere in the body.

 Why should caregivers look out for plexiform neurofibromas (PN)?

-PN can grow along any nerve, so they can negatively affect different parts of the body.
-PN tumors are also progressive, meaning that they usually continue to grow if they’re not treated.
+PN can grow along any nerve, so they can negatively affect any parts of the body.
+Some PN are also progressive, meaning that they continue to grow.

 In a study following children with NF1, it was found that 3 out of 4 children experienced PN growth ≥20%.*